 Another benefit offered with some credit cards is airport lounge access.

 Around a dozen Australian credit cards offer a couple of complimentary Qantas Club or Virgin Australia Lounge passes each year.
 Other credit cards come with Standard Priority Pass membership including two complimentary Priority Pass lounge visits each year.
 Plus, many American Express cardholders are entitled to two annual visits to the international Amex airport lounges in Sydney or Melbourne.

-But there are a few Australian credit cards that go one better, offering unlimited access to a network of airport lounges for as long as you keep the card!
-This can be a fantastic deal, and in some cases, the credit card annual fees are lower than the cost of buying an equivalent airport lounge membership outright.
+There are a few Australian credit cards that go a step further, offering unlimited access to a global network of airport lounges for as long as you keep the card!
+These cards have relatively high annual fees but can still work out to be a very good deal compared to the cost of buying an equivalent airport lounge membership outright.

 When comparing products, beware of credit cards which advertise “lounge access” that is not free!

 Looking for a credit card with some great lounge access benefits?
 Here are some of the best Australian cards for lounge access in 2022…

 The Diners Club Card for businesses comes with unlimited Diners Club lounge access for the life of the card.
 It also awards 1 Diners Club Reward point per $1 spent on the card, with points transferrable to around 15 airline loyalty programs including at a 1:1 rate to Qantas Frequent Flyer.